Focus on family health with our online nursing master’s degree

 Earn a nursing MSN that supports your career goals with the right clinical placements, thanks to our dedicated clinical care staff.

 Get started on your MSN family nurse practitioner degree

 Explore the admissions requirements and then take the next step toward earning your master of science in nursing at Davenport.

 Programs related to the online nursing master’s degree

-- A current, valid, and unrestricted license as a Registered Nurse (RN) in a U.S jurisdiction or province of Canada
+- Current, valid, and unrestricted license as a registered nurse (RN) in a U.S. jurisdiction or province of Canada

 - Official transcripts from previous nursing program(s)